 The French Pyrenees offers an enormous range of rock climbing and mountaineering.
-Some of the sports climbing crags include Superpene, Pene Haute and Sinsat, while there is some excellent granite bouldering at Targasonne.
+Some of the sport climbing crags include Superpene, Pene Haute and Sinsat, while there is some excellent granite bouldering at Targasonne.

-Verdon - The stunning Verdon Valley with its steep limestone crags offers a fantastic range of rock climbing and sports climbing.
+Verdon - The stunning Verdon Valley with its steep limestone crags offers a fantastic range of rock climbing and sport climbing.
 Some of the routes are very committing as you have to abseil into them and set up hanging belays, and are often multi-pitch.
-Other routes are accessed from the bottom of the valley, which are generally single pitch sports routes.
+Other routes are accessed from the bottom of the valley, which are generally single pitch sport routes.

 Kerlouan is situated on the north western tip of France, just north of Brest.
 Here there are 14 miles of pristine coastline, sandy beaches and lots of granite boulders.
 This place is idea for mixing a family holiday and doing lots of bouldering.
 There is a wide range of grades from Font 4a's to 8a's, with many of the landings on flat sandy beaches.

 The Rock Climbing Atlas for South Western Europe & Morocco describes the rock climbing at Orpierre, Fontainebleau, Verdon, Les Calanques and Gorges du Tarn in France.